ankostis/TeslaCrack/README.rst

 - If your key is in hexadecimal form (as printed by ``decrypt``), prepend it with a ``0x`` prefix.

+- The ``-e`` switch is needed to do a "deep" elliptic curve search, which speeds up *msieve* for numbers with many factors (by default, *msieve* is optimized for semi-primes such as RSA moduli)

 - To convert a key to decimal, e.g. the hex value ``'ae1b015a'``, in Python use ``int('ae1b015a', 16)``.
   Alternatively you may view all keys contained in a tesla-file converted as integers with this command::

-     teslacrack file <your-tesla-file> -Fnum
+     teslacrack ls <your-tesla-file> -Cnum

-- The ``-e`` switch is needed to do a "deep" elliptic curve search, which speeds up *msieve* for numbers with many factors (by default, *msieve* is optimized for semi-primes such as RSA moduli)

-- Alternatively, you can use *YAFU*, which is multithreaded, but tends to crash often (at least for me)
+- You may use *YAFU*, which is multithreaded, but tends to crash often (at least for me).
+Just make sure you use the ``-threads`` option.
-  If you use *YAFU*, make sure to run it from command line using the ``-threads`` option!

 - For numbers with few factors (where ``-e`` is ineffective, and *msieve/YAFU* run slow), use ``factmsieve.py`` (downloaded optionally above), which is more complicated, but also faster, multithreaded, and doesn't tend to crash.

 - This step might take considerable time - days is not uncommon.

 4. Reconstruct your Key:
 ------------------------